scinscinscin/randomscripts/README.md

 GiveMinecraftName.sh - gives you a generic minecraft server name

-gibrom.sh - Rips the images from the-rom.eu
+gibrom.sh - rips the images from the-rom.eu

-mcFilesRipper.sh - gets all the files from mojangs servers, unlike mcjavaripper which only gets the client jars

 trackTemp.sh - displays the current temp of your pc every X seconds

+### mcripper

+clients.sh - gets all client jars straight from mojangs servers

+everything.sh - gets everything from mojangs servers